Timelike Holographic Complexity: Timelike Subregion Complexity for AdS Black Branes

-which can be interpreted as an ``energy'' parameter for the surface profile $t(r)$.
-For real-valued $t'(r)$ this constant must be real; however, for timelike subregions this reality condition is subtle, and in general no globally real solution exists unless the extremal surface extends beyond the horizon.
+which can be interpreted as an effective ``energy'' associated with the surface profile $t(r)$.
+This conservation law follows from the fact that the Lagrangian does not depend explicitly on $t$, making it analogous to energy conservation in classical mechanics.
+For real-valued $t'(r)$, this constant must itself be real; however, for timelike subregions this requirement is subtle.
+This subtlety results in a possibility that the extremal surface extends beyond the horizon, as we will demonstrate explicitly.

-Besides the trivial solution $t'(r)=0$, the presence of a horizon allows for an extremal surface that penetrates it, with the turning point $r_0$ lying behind the horizon ($r_0 > r_h$).
-This possibility is not merely formal—it closely parallels the behavior of extremal surfaces in time-dependent backgrounds such as Vaidya geometries \cite{Liu:2013qca}, where the surface crosses horizons to capture causal correlations.
-Even though our setup is static, the subregion itself is intrinsically time-dependent, which justifies such an extension.
-Under this assumption, the extremal surface satisfies